UP polls: Opinions divided over Kashi Vishwanath corridor | Politics

 UP polls: Opinions divided over Kashi Vishwanath corridor

-The newly-inaugurated Kashi Vishwanath Corridor in Varanasi is being largely hailed as a symbol of resurrection of spiritual consciousness of India but a section of people here claim that the mega project is being showcased so that the ruling party gets a political edge in the upcoming state elections.Prime Minister Narendra Modi on Monday dedicated to the people the first phase of the ambitious project -- Shri Kashi Vishwanath Dham, which has been constructed at a cost of around Rs 339 crore.
+The newly-inaugurated Kashi Vishwanath Corridor in Varanasi is being largely hailed as a symbol of resurrection of Indias spiritual consciousness but a section of people here claims that the mega project is being showcased so that the ruling party gets a political edge in the 2022 Uttar Pradesh Assembly polls.Prime Minister Narendra Modi on Monday dedicated to the people the first phase of the ambitious project -- Shri Kashi Vishwanath Dham -- which has been constructed at a cost of around Rs 339 crore.

 - Country: